NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 - Adding Learning from Online
 - Can gather information from online

-### this project leading to AI assistant offline/online
+### this project leading to AI integrator, for simplified project AI development

 ## Info: This project will be hiatus due I who created this project, don't have time to continue developing it for a while because I am in a language course for Ausbildung